AndreaPelosi/sparse.jl/report.md

 # Benchmark results
-We present benchmark results for the three *BFS* algorithms implemented in *SPARSE.* In order to have a statistically accurate benchmark, we use BenchmarkTools.jl, a Julia package devoted to track Julia code performance in a statistically accurate manner.
+We present benchmark results for the three *BFS* algorithms implemented in sparse.jl.
+In order to have a statistically accurate benchmark, we use BenchmarkTools.jl, a Julia package devoted to track Julia code performance in a statistically accurate manner.
 All the tests were executed on a machine with a Intel(R) Core(TM) i5-7200U CPU @ 2.50GHz capable of $4.594591126143963e10$ *FLOPs* (Floating Point Operations per second), estimated through the Julia function `peakflops()`.

 ## `GraphBLAS_bfs!`